REPORT HIGHLIGHTS

 Is the Soup Aisle Safe?

-Lack of Action on Grocery Store Packaging
+We need Action on Plastic in the Grocery Store

 Plastic packaging